florianblaschke/lotr-app/README.md

 # New Project

 This project was created from the neue fische next template.
+BUT NOW ITS MINE!
+MYYYYYYY PRECIOUS!

 ## Development